VolkerSiep/SigmaMu/doc/source/api/thermo/cubic/alpha_extensions.rst

 Introduction
 ------------
 Alpha-functions in cubic equations of state are designed to describe the vapour-liquid equilibrium well.
 The end-point is defined by the critical point.
-Beyond this critical point, extrapolation is non-physical and yields large errors in prysical property calculations, such as density, enthalpy, entropy and chemical potentials.
+Beyond this critical point, extrapolation is non-physical and yields large errors in physical property calculations, such as density, enthalpy, entropy and chemical potentials.

 Therefore several authors, e.g. :cite:p:`Boston1980` have suggested alternative alpha-functions to be used for reduced temperatures :math:`\tau':= T / T_{c}` above unity.
 To be suitable, the following properties must hold for the extension: